-Netting methods remained similar to those reported in Chisholm et al. (1989).
+Netting methods remained like those reported in Chisholm et al. (1989) and adjusted by Dunnigan et al. (2017).
 Netting effort was reduced from 128 ganged (coupled) nets in 1975, to 56 in 1988, and 14 ganged floating and 28 single sinking nets in 1991.
-Netting effort occurred in the spring and fall, rather than the year round effort prior to 1988.
+Netting effort occurred in the spring and fall, rather than the year-round effort prior to 1988.
 Because of their importance to bull trout either as prey or competitors, kokanee salmon (Oncorhynchus nerka) and Kamloops rainbow trout (Oncorhynchus mykiss gairdneri) were included in this assessment.
 Kamloops rainbow trout were distinguished from wild rainbow trout by eroded fins (pectoral, dorsal and caudal); these fish are held in the hatchery until release into the reservoir at age 1+.